FAForever/faf-stack/README.md

 ## Naming

-To keep things easy and avoid conflicts, all services, network aliases, folder names and environment files have consistent names.
+To keep things easy and avoid conflicts, all services, network aliases, folder names and environment files follow a consistent naming.

 ## Usage